 Apart from that, these services need smaller team for development and they are perfectly organized around business capabilities.
 Basically, in microservices based implementation, we divide a big application into smaller modules (services).
 Although, the implementation of each module happens as a single application.
 When integration of all services (modules) takes place, the complete application architecture is known as Microservices.
 In simple words, Microservice is all about distributing or breaking a large application into small pieces (services).

 Moreover, instead of sharing a single database schema with other services, each service should have its own database schema.
-Having a database schema per service is necessary if you want to take full advantage of microservices, because it also ensures loose coupling.
+Having a database schema per service becomes essential if you want to take full advantage of microservices, because it also ensures loose coupling.

 What are the Benefits of Microservices Architecture?